Mardi Gras is a bucket-list experience, but it's also extremely wasteful. Here are practical tips to enjoy the festivities more responsibly!

 There’s been a lot of talk about the possibility of biodegradable beads in the future, but from all I can tell, they have not been created just yet.
 Bummer.
 But a sustainable option that DOES exist is glass beads.
 They’re not super mainstream, and not nearly as widely available as plastic beads, but they are actually authentic in a vintage and nostalgic way.
 According to this article by LSU Now, the bead tradition started in 1950, and these first beads were made of glass, produced primarily in Czechoslovakia.
 As you can imagine, the production of glass beads became far too expensive, hence the plastic bead mayhem we have today.
 But hey!
 This is a perfect opportunity to make an even more sustainable choice by purchasing secondhand vintage glass beads!

-Bourbon Street is famous for, a lot, of things – one of them being the high number of bars with their own unique signature drink.
+Bourbon Street is famous for, a lot, of things – one of them being the large number of bars, each with their own unique signature drink.
 Think Hurricanes, Hand Grenades, and Frozen Daiquiris.
-And so many of these drinks come in really big, themed, plastic cups.
-They’re usually so outrageously shaped and colored and branded that it wouldn’t make sense to reuse them at home.
+So many of these drinks come in really big, themed, plastic cups.
+And they’re usually so outrageously shaped, colored, and branded that it wouldn’t make sense to reuse them at home.
 Unless you’re into that sort of thing I suppose, but that’s just not my aesthetic.

 Plastic is used so frequently on Bourbon Street and around the French Quarter because of New Orlean’s open container law.
 It requires that anybody drinking on the sidewalks must do so out of plastic containers.
-And that’s part of what makes New Orleans so appealing to tourists!
-The ability to drink freely in the middle of the street, and thus the never-ending party atmosphere.
+This is part of what makes New Orleans so appealing to tourists - the ability to drink freely in the middle of the street, and thus the never-ending party atmosphere!
 So, what can you do instead?